Chat on WhatsApp

 Conclusion: You're Ready!

 With this checklist, even a first‑time traveler can approach a visa application with confidence.
-Take it step by step, and remember: you don't need to buy expensive tickets upfront – use verified dummy documents to save money while meeting embassy rules.
+Take it step by step, and remember: you don't need to buy expensive tickets upfront – use verified dummy flight tickets to save money while meeting embassy rules.